transdigiware/blockchain/howto/ibp-console-build-network.md

   | **Identity** | Org1 CA Admin | Org1 CA admin identity |
   {: caption="Table 3.
 Check your Wallet" caption-side="bottom"}

 The identity is not stored in your console or managed by {{site.data.keyword.IBM_notm}}.
 It is only stored in local browser storage.
-If you change browsers, you will need to import this identity into your Wallet to be able to operate the CA. Click **Export identity** to download the identity and keys.
+If you change browsers, you will need to import this identity into your Wallet to be able to operate the CA. Click **Export identity** to download the identity along with its certificate and private key.
 {: important}

 ### Using your CA to register identities